Planning instance protection

 -

-Only if you are protecting Google Cloud instances and you plan to specify a different subnet for the temporary instance.
+Only if you are protecting Google Cloud instances and you plan to specify a different subnet for the data mover.
 If you plan to use pre-snapshot and post-snapshot scripts, or back up instances for which the restore of individual files is allowed, VPC Network Peering must be configured.
 For details on how to configure VPC Network Peering, see Google Cloud documentation.

 -

-Only if you plan to configure the temporary instance for multiple instances.
-The selected instances must have the same values set for the location and the subnet.
-In the case of AWS instances, the same value must be set also for the security group.
+Only if you plan to configure the data mover for multiple instances.
+The selected instances must have the same values set for the location, the network, the subnet, and the security group.

 Procedure